Wormhole Time Machines and Multiple Histories

 \subsection{Resolving the paradoxes using multiple histories}

-We have proven that, with both permanent and temporary wormholes, paradoxes are inevitable, and \textbf{cannot} be resolved using Novikov's conjecture.
+We have proven that, with our wormhole time machine model, paradoxes are inevitable, and \textbf{cannot} be resolved using Novikov's conjecture.
 Consistency paradoxes are always created, and -- except in the special contrived case where the objects can pass through each other -- bootstrap paradoxes are always created as well.
 However, both types of paradoxes \textbf{can} be resolved by introducing the notion of multiple histories (or timelines), as we did with the toy model in \cite{ParadoxModel}.

 We assume that the universe can have many histories, each distinguished by a different value of a label $h$.
 Upon traveling back in time, the universe ``branches'' into two separate histories.
 The original history is left unchanged; the new history is the same up to the point in time when the branching took place, but can be different from that point on.